People's Party (Faroe Islands)

 The Faroese People's Party – Radical Self-Government (Hin føroyski fólkaflokkurin – radikalt sjálvstýri) is a pro-Faroese independence conservative and conservative-liberal political party on the Faroe Islands led by Beinir Johannesen.
 Founded in 1939 by defectors from the Self-Government Party and former members of the Business Party (Vinnuflokkurin), the party has traditionally supported greater autonomy for the Faroe Islands.
-Party leader Hákun Djurhuus served as Prime Minister from 1963 to 1967, as did Jógvan Sundstein from 1989 to 1991.
-In 1998, it adopted a policy of full independence from Denmark as part of a coalition deal in which leader Anfinn Kallsberg became PM.
-Throughout the decades, it has formed formed coalition governments with all Faroese political parties except for Framsókn, with its latest term in government lasting until 2022.
+Party leader Hákun Djurhuus served as prime minister from 1963 to 1967, as did Jógvan Sundstein from 1989 to 1991.
+In 1998, it adopted a policy that supports full independence from Denmark as part of a coalition deal in which leader Anfinn Kallsberg became PM.
+Throughout the decades, it has formed coalition governments with all Faroese political parties except for Framsókn, with its latest term in government lasting until 2022.

 The party was a member of the European Conservatives and Reformists Party until 2022.
 The party is affiliated to the International Democrat Union.